-ADMA 2015 is a failed conference that was supposed to be organized by a professor at Fudan University.
+ADMA 2015 is a failed conference that was organized by a professor of Fudan University.
 People submitted papers, and then the website was shut down, and the conference was cancelled without notifying the authors or answering e-mails.
 In this blog post I report this story.

 The website of the ADMA 2015 conference ( http://adma2015.fudan.edu.cn ) was online in October 2015.
 I had saved a screenshot of the website on my computer.

 I had submitted two data mining papers to the conference using their EasyChair submission page, and some colleagues of mine also submitted papers.
 Here is a screenshot of the submission page: